 On the complete opposite side of the Garden Isle from Poipu, you’ll find the gorgeous resort town of Princeville.
 Princeville is surrounded by some of Kauai’s top attractions, including beautiful beaches, hiking trails, botanical gardens, and state parks.

-The most popular beaches on this side of the island are Ke’e Beach, Haena Beach, Tunnels Beach, Hanalei Pier, and Queen’s Bath.
+Ke’e Beach, Haena Beach, Tunnels Beach, Hanalei Pier, and Queen’s Bath are the most popular beaches on this side of the island.
 Ke’e Beach is the last beach you can drive to before hitting the famed Na Pali Coast, which is only accessible by boat.
 The 1957 film South Pacific was filmed at Haena Beach, while Soul Surfer (2011) was filmed at the next beach over, Tunnels Beach.

-Queen’s Bath is an absolutely breathtaking tidepool area just outside of Princeville.
-While it can be an absolutely gorgeous place to swim and admire marine life, the rocks can get slippery and rogue waves can show up unexpectedly.
-If you choose to take a dip at Queen’s Bath, always be aware of your surroundings and never turn your back to the ocean.
+Queen’s Bath is a breathtaking tidepool area just outside of Princeville.
+While it can be a gorgeous place to swim and admire marine life, the rocks can get slippery, and rogue waves can appear unexpectedly.
+If you dip at Queen’s Bath, always be aware of your surroundings and never turn your back to the ocean.

-The ocean on the north shore of all the Hawaiian islands is much rougher during the winter months, so keep that in mind before visiting.
+The ocean on the north shore of all the Hawaiian islands is rougher during winter, so keep that in mind before visiting.
 Some of the amazing things to do and see around Princeville include:

 - Swimming and snorkeling at one of the beaches above